 A very highly researched area in psychology and management is motivation.
-Motivation always drives human actions, both inside and out of the walls of education establishments and organizations, respectively.
+Motivation always drives human actions, both inside and outside of the walls of educational establishments and organizations, respectively.
 It motivates individuals towards a goal through influencing behavior, making decisions, and even determination.
-Without motivation, it would be hard to reach a goal and this would greatly hinder productivity.
-Apart from boosting performance, motivation enhances satisfaction, contributes to creativity, and to general well-being of a person.
-This article explains what motivation is, why it is important, and discusses the highly renowned theories, such as Maslow’s Hierarchy of Needs, which describe the way motivation works.
+Without motivation, it would be hard to reach a goal, and this would greatly hinder productivity.
+Apart from boosting performance, motivation enhances satisfaction, contributes to creativity, and the general well-being of a person.

 What is Motivation?